111. First Special Speaking and Reading Course. (4). (FL).

-SECTION 003.
-The sequence of German 325 and 326 is primarily intended to improve fluency and accuracy in written and spoken German.
+The sequence of German 325 and 326 is required for concentration in German.
+It is primarily intended to improve fluency and accuracy in written and spoken German.
 One hour each week is devoted to a systematic grammar review including translation from English to German.
 The remaining class time is devoted to German conversation based on readings and topics chosen at the discretion of the individual instructor.
 A German essay of one or two pages is assigned approximately every week.
 One or more five-minute oral presentations may be required.
 There are midterm and final examinations.
-(Grilk)

 326. Practice in Writing and Speaking German.
 German 232 or the equivalent (placement test).
 (3).
 (Excl).

 SECTION 001.
 This course is required for German concentrators.
 It is designed to increase students' proficiency in written and spoken German after completing the German 232 and 325 sequence or their equivalents.
 Texts will include recent articles on a variety of topics and modern short fiction.
 A review of grammar will accompany the writing assignments.
 Students will write essays once a week.
 The majority of class time will be devoted to discussing the assigned texts.
 Two oral presentations will be given during the term, each approximately for five minutes.
 [Cost:1] [WL:4] (Grilk)